{Top 6} Best & Quietest Pool Pump (2023)

 - Energy Star Certified

-- It features LCD screen
+- LCD screen for monitoring and control

 - Poor manufacturer support

-In fact, according to the manufacturer, this pool pump can save approximately $1,500 per year on your electricity bills, which sounds impressive but might be hard to believe.
-So to make things clear, we used it for 2 months and compared it with last month’s electricity bill, last month we got $450 electricity bill but with this pump, we received a bill of only $150, which is about 67% less than before, a massive difference.
+We used it for 2 months and compared it with last month’s electricity bill, last month we got $450 electricity bill but with this pump, we received a bill of only $150, which is about 67% less than before, a massive difference.

-I would like to clarify that during the second month of testing, we also installed a window AC unit.
+Let me clarify that during the second month of testing, we also installed a window AC unit.
 Without the AC unit, the energy savings could have potentially been even higher than 67%, possibly reaching up to 80% or more.

 Along with excellent efficiency, its noise level is also low, as it was just 45.3 dB when running it on low speeds.
 Even at 1,000 RPM, its noise level is still considered quiet at 53 dB, as anything below 60 dB is considered quiet.

 However, it becomes noisy when running it at 2,000 RPM as the noise level reaches to 73.4 dB, and finally at 3,000 RPM its noise level crosses 90 dB, it is not good at all, and when testing we had placed the tester very close to the motor.
+The worst thing that shouldn’t happen is its poor customer support.

 5: Hayward W3SP2605X7